easttennesseecc-star/Q-Top-Dog-IDE/TOTAL_DOMINANCE_PLAN.md

 ### Target Position (After Dominance Plan)
 - **Undisputed #1**: 5-point lead on nearest competitor
-- **Network Effects**: Developers switching TO Q-IDE daily
+- **Network Effects**: Developers switching TO Top Dog daily
 - **Moat**: So wide that competitors can't catch up for years
 - **Market Capture**: 25%+ of active IDE users (vs 5% today)

 ### How We Win
 1. **Dominant in Every Category**: Not just match, EXCEED on all axes
-2. **Network Effects**: Collaboration features make Q-IDE the only choice for teams
+2. **Network Effects**: Collaboration features make Top Dog the only choice for teams
 3. **Ecosystem**: Extensions + integrations that competitors can't replicate
 4. **Cost Leadership**: 10x cheaper while being 2x better
 5. **Speed**: 3-5x faster than cloud competitors, better than local IDEs